FAQs About Hip Osteoarthritis With Dr. Arthur Mark

 How Is Hip Osteoarthritis Diagnosed?

-Diagnosing hip osteoarthritis involves a combination of factors.
+Diagnosing hip osteoarthritis involves a combination of factors such as

 • Medical History: A family history of arthritis increases your likelihood of developing the condition, making your personal medical history an important factor in diagnosis.